-- 1. The Local Government Surplus Funds Trust Fund (SBA); - 2.
-Securities and Exchange Commission Registered Money Market Funds with the highest credit quality rating from a nationally recognized rating agency; - 3.
+- 1. The Local Government Surplus Funds Trust Fund (SBA); - Securities and Exchange Commission Registered Money Market Funds with the highest credit quality rating from a nationally recognized rating agency; - 3.
 Interest-bearing time deposits or savings accounts in qualified public depositories; - 4.
 Direct obligations of the U.S. Treasury;

-Investments made by the District at September 30, 2018 are summarized below.
-In accordance with GASB 31, investments are reported at fair value.
+Investments made by the District at September 30, 2021 are summarized below.